What the ACT Measures

 - ACT Interest Inventory - The 72-item ACT Interest Inventory helps students explore personally relevant career options.
 The Interest-Major Fit measures the strength of the relationship between the student’s profile of ACT Interest Inventory scores and the profile of interests of students in the student’s planned major.

 - Student Profile Section - The Student Profile Section (SPS) collects responses about students' educational and vocational aspirations, plans, abilities, accomplishments, and needs.

 Standard Reporting Services

 Score reporting for the ACT® test is available in electronic and paper formats.
 Your institution may select one reporting service as your standard, no-cost service.
-If you require more than one reporting format, you may purchase additional reports as explained in the Reporting Services Brochure.
+If you require more than one reporting format, you may purchase additional reports as explained in the Reporting Services Brochure (PDF).
 If ordering one of the electronic services (AIRO or CD-ROM) and the paper college report, the electronic service will be the standard service and the paper college report will be the billed secondary service.

 - College and University Student Record Layout 2017-2018 (PDF)